gsoulie/Mobile-App-Development/Mobile App Resources and tools.md

 CSR --> [*]
 Where --> Server
 Server --> When
-When --> At-build-time
+When --> Atbuildtime
-At-build time --> SSG
+Atbuildtime --> SSG
 SSG --> [*]
 When --> With-a-client-request
 With-a-client-request --> SSR